 It is important to note that wet AMD is an advanced stage of the disease.
 However, prompt treatment with anti-vascular endothelial growth factor (anti-VEGF) injections can slow the progression of vision loss.
 In some cases, this treatment may even improve vision.
 Regular eye exams are crucial for early detection and timely intervention.

 Wet AMD develops when abnormal blood vessels grow under the retina and leak fluid or blood into the macula.
-This leads to scarring and rapid loss of central vision.
-This condition typically occurs in individuals who already have dry macular degeneration, with approximately 20% of people with AMD having the wet form.
+This leads to scarring and rapid loss of central vision (American Academy of Ophthalmology, 2023).
+This condition typically occurs in individuals who already have dry macular degeneration.
+Approximately 10–20% of AMD cases are neovascular (wet), but they account for most cases of severe central vision loss.
+The primary causes of wet AMD are:

 Several factors can increase your likelihood of developing wet age-related macular degeneration: